qnngroup/qnngds/docs/dev/setup.rst

 -----------------------

 In order to contribute to ``qnngds``, you will need to clone the repository.
-It is **strongly** recommended to set up a virtual environment or conda environment so that you can continue to use a stable version of ``qnngds`` for designing layouts.

 * Open a terminal where you want the ``qnngds`` folder to be.
 Clone the
   repository: